dpoarch/ruby_git_coding_challenge/README.md

 # Ruby coding challenge

-this project uses github_api to perform events on a gitrepo.
+this project uses octokit/github_api to perform events on a gitrepo.

 ## Ruby | Git Setup